-These seared sea Scallops Over Wilted Spinach and Parmesan Risotto is easy enough for weeknight cooking or perfect for a special occasion.
+This scallop risotto with wilted spinach is easy enough for a weeknight dinner or perfect for a special occasion.

 These Scallops Over Wilted Spinach and Parmesan Risotto looks like a fancy dish from a restaurant and would be wonderful to make if you have something to celebrate.
 Sea scallops were on sale, so that was a special enough occasion for me!
 Scallops may be intimidating for some, but they are actually quite easy to make.
 Here, I seared them in some butter and served them on top of a bed of parmesan risotto with sauteed spinach, delicious!
 A few of my other favorite risotto recipes are Butternut Squash Risotto, Creamy Mushroom Risotto, and Spring Asparagus Risotto.